BojarLab/CandyCrunch/README.md

 ```
 ## `CandyCrunch.ipynb` [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/BojarLab/CandyCrunch/blob/main/CandyCrunch.ipynb)
 If you are looking for a **convenient** and **easy-to-run** version of the code that does not require any local installations, we have also created a Google Colaboratory notebook.
 The notebook contains an example pipeline ready to run, which can be copied, executed, and customised in any way.
+The example file included in the notebook is the same as in `examples/` and is ready for use in the notebook workflow.

 ## Using CandyCrunch &ndash; LC-MS/MS glycan annotation
 #### `wrap_inference` (in `CandyCrunch.prediction`) <br>